Valentín Gómez Farías: Later life

-Valentin Gómez Farías resigned, the insurrection ended, troops were sent back to their stations, and the presidency passed over to Santa Anna.
+Valentín Gómez Farías resigned, the insurrection ended, troops were sent back to their stations, and the presidency passed over to Santa Anna.
 He would remain active in politics, serving as a congressman and fighting against those who would wish to come to an arrangement with the Americans.

 In 1850, he was put forth as a candidate for the presidency by the newspaper El Tribuno, and was also the liberal candidate for the ayuntamiento of Mexico City.
 He lived to see his old colleague and enemy Santa Anna reestablish a dictatorship in 1852, but also his fall from grace through the triumph of the liberal Plan of Ayutla in 1855.
-Once the Plan of Ayutla had triumphed he travelled to Cuernavaca in order to be a part of the Junta of Representatives which was installed in the city's theater on October 4, 1855.
+Once the Plan of Ayutla had triumphed he travelled to Cuernavaca in order to be a part of the Junta of Representatives which was installed in the city's theater on 4 October 1855.
 He was designated president of the Junta with his vice president being the radical Melchor Ocampo, and as one of the secretaries was chosen the future president of Mexico, Benito Juárez.
-Under the presidency of Juan Alvarez, he was named administrator of the post.
+Under the presidency of Juan Álvarez, he was named administrator of the post.
 As a representative of Jalisco, he was part of the constituent congress that drafted the Constitution of 1857, incorporating his liberal ideals and the anti-clerical reforms that he had championed since 1833.
-On February 5, 1857, he was the first representative to swear allegiance to the new constitution.
+On 5 February 1857, he was the first representative to swear allegiance to the new constitution.

-Gómez Farías died on July 5, 1858, a few months into the War of Reform.
+Gómez Farías died on 5 July 1858 in Mexico City, a few months into the War of Reform.
 His funeral was attended by the American minister John Forsyth Jr., and Gómez Farías was buried in Mixcoac.